williamlhunter/GoGame/README.md

 1. Get the game to work accurately in the terminal
     - Allow for moves while remembering state and score
     - Check for illegal moves
     - Implement accurate scoring.
-To make this easier, I will use Chinese Scoring.
+To make this easier, I will use Chinese Scoring
 2. Port the program into a webapp using flask
     - Implement a gui
     - Port to browser